PRESENTATIONS

 Sandplay Therapy & Metaphor: The Unconscious in Story & Sensory

-X. Conceptual Headpieces as Narrative Artifacts
+IX.
+Conceptual Headpieces as Narrative Artefacts

 Headpieces as conceptual tools that use design, materials, and symbolism to convey personal, cultural, and spiritual narratives.